NumEconCopenhagen/projects-2020-the-group/modelproject/README.md

 # Model analysis project

-Our project is titled **Model Project** shows a microeconomic model of Cournot-Competition.
+Our project is titled **The_Group_Model Project** and shows a micro-economic model of Cournot-Competition.

 The **results** of the project can be seen from running [TheGroup_Modelproject.ipynb](TheGroup_Modelproject.ipynb).

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+**Dependencies:** Including the standard Anaconda Python 3 installation, the project requires the packages: __future__, ipywidgets, and Ipython.display.